-If there is any question as to whether an action constitutes fraud, contact either the Business Manager or Executive Director.
+If there is any question as to whether an action constitutes fraud, contact either the Business Manager or Executive Director or Association President.

 NSPRA staff may accept honorariums for services provided external to NSPRA sanctioned activities.
 It is expected that all time spent on such activities shall not be charged to NSPRA, or NSPRA projects.

 Fraud Reporting (Whistleblower):

 In the event of an alleged incident of fraud, each employee is responsible for acting as a whistleblower by immediately bringing the information to the following confidential resources: